SamuelLeiva/serverless-clinic-system/README.md

-# 🏥 Appointments Processing Service (appointments-app)
+# 🏥 Appointments Processing Service

 This repository contains the source code for an asynchronous appointment scheduling and processing service built using Serverless Framework and deployed on AWS Lambda (Node.js/TypeScript).